 A gold sheet pan of crispy herb potatoes on a beige counter next to two glasses of white wine, a brown plate, a beige linen, and fresh thyme.

-To store leftovers, place them in an airtight container.
+Place the leftover potatoes in an airtight container.
 Refrigerate the potatoes for up to 3 days.
 Or, leave them on the sheet pan and just cover them with plastic wrap or beeswax wrap!

-Reheating leftovers
+Reheating tips

 To reheat the leftovers, you can use the the oven, air fryer, or microwave!

 • Oven – place the potatoes on a greased sheet pan.
-Heat at 350°F for 10-15 minutes until hot and crispy.
+Heat at 350°F (177°C) for 10-15 minutes until hot and crispy.

-• Air fryer grease the air fryer basket and place stacks of potatoes in a single layer.
-Reheat at 360°F for 5 minutes, checking halfway through to make sure the potatoes don’t burn.
+• Air fryer – grease the air fryer basket and place stacks of potatoes in a single layer.
+Reheat at 360°F (182°C) for 5 minutes, checking halfway through to make sure the potatoes don’t burn.

 • Microwave – reheat the potato stacks for about 1-1 1/2 minutes until hot.

 Honestly, I think these potatoes are best when you eat them right away!
 But, if you have leftovers, you can definitely still enjoy them.
-I just recommend heating them in the oven or air fryer if possible!
+I just recommend heating them in the oven or air fryer if possible.
 The potatoes will lose their crunch in the microwave but it still works in a pinch.

 A spoon scooping domino potatoes with shallots, rosemary, and thyme off of a gold sheet pan.